pkoukos/GoodTuringMD/README.md

 # DESCRIPTION

-**For an in depth review of the program and its algorithm a paper has been submitted to [arXiv.org] (http://arxiv.org/abs/1309.1108).**
+**A preprint of a working draft of a paper presenting the method can be obtained from [arXiv.org] (http://arxiv.org/abs/1309.1108).**

 Good_Turing.R is an [R](http://www.r-project.org/) script which applies Good-Turing statistics on